 The SEC requires that NASD retain greater than 50% of the voting control over us.
 Pursuant to our authority to operate The Nasdaq Stock Market as delegated to us by NASD and as approved by the SEC, NASD must continue to have voting control over us until the SEC approves our application to become a registered exchange.
-If exchange registration is granted to us by the SEC, NASD would own approximately 26.6 million shares of our common stock (assuming exercise of the underwriters' overallotment option) following this offering.
-Following exchange registration, the voting rights of the shares underlying unexercised and unexpired warrants will revert to the holders of the warrants.
-However, NASD will still be entitled to approximately 6.3% of the vote of holders of our common stock.
-Upon expiration of the warrants that are not exercised, the voting rights of our common stock underlying such warrants will revert to NASD and, therefore, will increase NASD's voting percentage.
-Until exchange registration is granted, as a result of NASD's voting control, its share ownership and our operating pursuant to NASD's SRO registration pursuant to delegated authority, NASD will be in a position to continue to control substantially all matters affecting us, including any determination with respect to our direction and policies, acquisition or disposition of assets, future issuances of our securities, our incurrence of debt and any dividend payable on our common stock.
-NASD may have interests that conflict with your interests as a holder of our common stock.
+Even if exchange registration was granted to us by the SEC, NASD will still own shares of our common stock (assuming exercise of the underwriters' overallotment option) following this offering and still be entitled to % of the vote of holders of our common stock, which takes into account that the voting rights of the shares underlying the unexercised and unexpired warrants will move from NASD to the holders of those warrants.
+Until exchange registration is granted, as a result of NASD's voting control, its share ownership and our operating pursuant to NASD's SRO registration pursuant to delegated authority, NASD will be in a position to continue to control substantially all matters affecting us, including any determination with respect to our direction and policies, acquisition or disposition of assets, future issuances of our common stock.
 NASD's control may delay or prevent a change in control, impede a merger, consolidation, takeover or other business combination involving us or discourage a potential acquirer from making a tender offer or otherwise attempting to obtain control of us or result in actions that may be opposed by other stockholders, including those who purchase common stock in this offering.